WRITERSWORLD Book Production Guide

 artists in consultation with you.
 Simply put, we will not palm you off with a book cover based

-on a template that is used over and over again with just a different title and author’s name
+on a template with just a different title and author’s name

 on it.
 The whole team will liaise with you throughout the process and revisions will be made